Jefhter/analise-penguins/README.md

 # analise-penguins
-A Statistic Study Of a Group Of Penguins
+A Statistic Study Of Penguins Species